A few changes to the Ranger class.

 ONLY a Ranger can identify uncommon, rare and very rare woodland creatures and humanoid/demi human or monster tracks, and that can only occur if the attempt to track is successful and the chance for successful identification is the same as for tracking.

-ONLY a Ranger/Hunter/Trapper or Woodsman has the ability to determine the
+ONLY a Ranger/Hunter/Trapper or Woodsman has the ability to determine the general size and weight of humans.

-ONLY a Ranger has the ability to determine the size and numbers of mounted creatures (for instance, if a horse is carrying more than one rider)
+ONLY a Ranger has the ability to determine the size and numbers of mounted creatures (or for instance, if a horse is carrying more than one rider) The chance for successful determination is the same as for tracking.

-ONLY a Ranger/Hunter/Trapper or Woodsman can determine time of passage and that can only occur if the attempt to track is successful and the chance for successful identification is the same as for tracking.
+ONLY a Ranger/Hunter/Trapper or Woodsman can determine time of passage and that can only occur if the attempt to track is successful and the chance for successful determination is the same as for tracking.